mrismanaziz/Reforestation/README.md

-## What kind of pants do ghosts wear?
-Boo jeans.
+## What is the least spoken language in the world?
+Sign Language